bretth/woven/docs/conventions.rst

         |    |--requirements.zip (bundle will zip up python packages here with matching req*.txt file name)
         |--setup.py (a minimal setup.py is required with name, version, and packages defined)
         |--requirements.txt (a requirements.txt will be created if one doesn't exist)
+        |--req2 (extra requirements can be defined prefixed with 'req')
         |--example_project (the standard django startproject)
                  |--__init__.py
                  |--deploy.py (optional hooks for custom setupnode or deploy functions)